-This was our second “grain bowl” taste test (Roasted Winter Squash and Carrots with Miso Glaze was our first), and I’m happy to report another winner!
+This was our second “grain bowl” taste test (Roasted Squash and Carrots with Miso Glaze was our first), and I’m happy to report another winner!
 We enjoyed the many layers of flavors and textures loaded on top of cooked barley, and found our modest-size bowls of this dish plenty satisfying without bacon.

 In addition to the already-beloved sweet potatoes, Brussels sprouts, and maple-roasted pecans, we relished the spicy yogurt sauce and the rich yolks of sunny-side ups blended into the bowl.
 I quartered the Brussels sprouts (even though they weren’t very large) and they were slightly caramelized and fully cooked at the same time as the sweet potatoes.

 On a side note, for our “appetizer,” we conducted our own sweet potato taste and texture test.
 I roasted the following varieties earlier, in addition to the 1 pound called for in the recipe: Garnet Yam, regular sweet potato, Japanese Murasaki, and Jersey White.
 The former two were wetter, more neutral in flavor, and cooked faster; the latter two were drier (could be diced without losing their shape), sweeter, and took about 5 more minutes to cook.